IlyesDjari/beacon-emitter-and-scanner/README.md

-# Beacon Emitter and Scanner
+# Beacon Emitter and Scanner - SwiftUI

 This project demonstrates the functionality of emitting and detecting beacons using an iPhone.
 It consists of two main components: a beacon emitter and a beacon scanner.
 The emitter broadcasts a signal, while the scanner detects nearby beacons even when the app is running in the background.